hankache/rakuguide/README.md

     $ asciidoctor perl6intro.adoc

+### Feedback
+All feedback is welcomed:
+* Corrections
+* Suggestions
+* Additions
+* Translations

 ### Translations
 If you wish to translate this document, always use the english version as your starting point.
 If you are starting a new translation create a new file.
 For example, the French translation will be in fr.perl6intro.adoc, the Deutsch translation in de.perl6intro.adoc
 If you want to modify a translated version, consider modifying the english version first.
 It is important that all translations be kept in sync.

-### License
-Creative Commons Attribution-ShareAlike 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/.

-### Feedback
-All feedback is welcomed:
-* Corrections
-* Suggestions
-* Additions
-* Translations

 ### Contributing
 Kindly prefix your commit title with the language it is targeting.
 For example, all commits targeting the English version would have a title that starts with [EN].
 All commits targeting the Spanish translation have a title that starts with [ES].